zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{B_1} \times \bm{n_s} = \frac{\eta}{c} \bm{E_1}.
 $$

 The Poynting vector of the scattered far field points radially outward.
-If the host medium is is non-absorptive and non-magnetic, the corresponding time-averaged Poynting vector (c.f.
-Equations 13.21-13.23) is
+If the host medium is is non-absorptive and non-magnetic, the corresponding time-averaged Poynting vector (cf. Equations 13.21-13.23) is

 $$ \tag{16.12}
 	\braket{\bm{S_s}}